zerasul/genesis-code-docs/docs/install.md

 ![genesiscodedockertagpreference](img/genesiscodedockertagpreference.png)

+If you want to use an alternative SGDK Docker Image like [Doragasu SGDK Docker Image](https://gitlab.com/doragasu/docker-sgdk), you can enable the check to active this feature, and don't forget to add the current Gitlab Registry Docker Tag.

 ### Configuration with MarsDev (since v1.2.0)

 Genesis Code is compatible with [MarsDev](https://github.com/andwn/marsdev) toolchain.
 Only you need to do is install MarsDev and select the toolchain in the Genesis Code settings.